hrefjeff/sfv_old/hitbox.md

 I found out that walking and blocking on the player 2 side is hard for me.
 The input is switching between 4 and 3 (or L and D+R).
 I notice when I lift up my ring finger, my index finger is the first to go down followed by my middle finger.

+## Precursor

+I've played on both pad and stick in the past.
+I used to play guitar for about a year so my left hand has some muscle memory of piano'ing inputs.
+I played trumpet and saxaphone too so my right hand has some muscle memory too.
+For all intents and purposes of this journal I'll just give my experience on what I'm working on and how I'm going about getting better with a HB.